 Workforce Solutions Office staff accepts a hard copy or electronic complaint from the MSFW or their representative using Form ETA 8429 that describes the alleged violation.

-The complaint is referred to the Complaint System representative
+The complaint is referred to the CSR

-Once received, the Complaint System representative must investigate and attempt to resolve the complaint immediately.
+Once received, the CSR must investigate and attempt to resolve the complaint immediately.

-If the complaint is not resolved within five working days, the Complaint System representative must send the complaint to the TWC Complaint System coordinator for resolution.
+If the complaint is not resolved within five working days, the CSR must send the complaint to the TWC Complaint System coordinator for resolution.

-The Complaint System representative must notify both the MSFW (or their representative) who filed the complaint and the respondent in writing of the determination of the complaint investigation or referral to TWC.
+The CSR must notify both the MSFW (or their representative) who filed the complaint and the respondent in writing of the determination of the complaint investigation or referral to TWC.

 Once received, the TWC Complaint System coordinator must investigate the complaint immediately and make a determination within 20 working days of receipt.